sf-timlavelle/salesforce-b2c-commerce-apis/README.md

 I welcome your contributions!
 Please speak to [Tim Lavelle](mailto:timothy.lavelle@salesforce.com) on how to become a contributor to this Collection

+Currently all the API's in this Collection are managed by [Tim Lavelle](mailto:timothy.lavelle@salesforce.com) within his Postman account and updates are automatically synced to this repo.
+Any changes you make locally will not update the main repo, but you can suggest changes and make a pull requst.

+## TO-Do

+1. Add OCAPI Meta APIs
+2. Add SCAPI APIs
+3. Add SCAPI Authentication Automation
+4. Add Flows for common practices for demo setup: Category Creation, Product Taxonomy Creation, Product Imports, etc...

 ## Change Log

 ### 1.0 - 8 Feb, 2022